Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 *Reference pollution*
 *********************

-Some functions may create derived references from their arguments inside other arguments.
+Some functions may create derived from their arguments references inside other arguments.
 This is named "reference pollution".
-For a function that performs reference pollution special notation is required - via expression in ``@()`` after the parameters list.
+For a function that performs reference pollution a special notation is required - via an expression in ``@()`` after the parameters list.
-This expression must be constant array of ``[ [ char8, 2 ], 2 ]`` elements.
+This expression must be a constant array of ``[ [ char8, 2 ], 2 ]`` elements.
 Each element is a pair of reference descriptions - for the destination and for the source.
 References are designated like in return references notation.